 \section{Introduction}

-Researchers in the Deep Learning community have long regarded simulation of the human brain as an important means of advancing Neural Networks (NN).
-In machine learning and computational neuroscience, Artificial Neural Networks (ANN) are used as mathematical and computational models that mimic the structure and function of biological Neural Networks.
-Estimations and approximations conducted by the functions have witnessed great success over the recent decades.
+Researchers in the Deep Learning community have long regarded simulation of the human brain as an important means of advancing Neural Networks (NNs).
+In machine learning and computational neuroscience, Artificial Neural Networks (ANNs) are used as mathematical and computational models that mimic the structure and function of biological Neural Networks.
+Estimations and approximations conducted by the functions have achieved great success over the recent decades.
 The more commonly used Neural Networks models today include Perceptron in 1957 \cite{bib1}, Hopfield network in 1982 \cite{bib2}, Boltzmann in 1983 \cite{bib3}, Back Propagation (BP) in 1986 \cite{bib4}, Convolutional Neural Networks (CNN) in 1989 (from Neocognitron \cite{bib5} to CNN \cite{bib6}), Spiking Neural Networks (SNN) in 1997 \cite{bib7}, Long Short-Term Memory (LSTM) in 1997 \cite{bib8}, Deep Belief Network (DBN) in 2006 \cite{bib9}, Deep Neural Networks (DNN) in 2012 \cite{bib10}, Deep Forest (DF) in 2019 \cite{bib11} and Deep Residual Learning (ResNet) in 2016 \cite{bib12}.

-Human brains can be very flexible due to their plasticity.
-Neural activity can induce the strengthening or weakening (potentiation or depression) of synapses to produce plasticity.
-The Brain Plasticity therefore refers to the connections of synapses and neurons, and to establish new connections as a result of learning and experiencing, thus exerting impacts on the behaviors of individuals.
+Human brains can be highly flexible due to their plasticity.
+Neural activity can induce the strengthening or weakening (potentiation or depression) of synapses, leading to plasticity.
+The brain plasticity therefore refers to the connections of synapses and neurons, and to establish new connections as a result of learning and experiencing, thus exerting impacts on the behaviors of individuals.
 The synapses are the roles between neurons permitting the transmission of signals or stimulus.
-Therefore, our new NN model takes into account not only the synaptic connections, but also how the synaptic effective range at current and historical moments changes plastically with the iteration, particularly at critical period, namely, in addition to the shared weights of the current and mnemonic synaptic connections, it also considers the weights of the current and mnemonic synaptic effective ranges (Brain Plasticity) and gradient information (synapse formation) at critical period.
+Therefore, our new NN model considers not only the synaptic connections, but also how the synaptic effective range at current and history moments changes plastically with the iteration, particularly at critical period, namely, in addition to the shared weights of the current and memory synaptic connections, it also considers the weights of the current and memory synaptic effective ranges and gradient information at critical period.